FatRodzianko/StalksStalksStalksSignalR/README.md

 **Stalk Name** The name of the stalk / company

 **Price Per Share** The price of 1 stalk.
 This will be used to calculate whether you can afford to buy a stalk, how much money you receive when selling a stalk, and your current networth for the stalks you own.
-This value changes with each new year.
+This value changes with each new year (except for `BERRY BOND FROM DIE HARD` whose Price Per Share never changes).
+All stalks start with a Price Per Share value of `100` in Year 0.

 *If the Price Per Share reaches 0*, the stalk is declared `Bankrupt` and is removed from the game.
 If you owned any stalk that went bankrupt, you lose all money you invested in that stalk.